 While a shedding Pug will easily release large amounts of hair, these are generally different from clumps.

 But how would you define a clump?
 Well, look for where the hair has come from.
-Is it from a normal shedding location, or somewhere like the head or back?
+Is it from a normal shedding location or somewhere like the head or back?

-Has all the hair come from the same place, and does it look like more than usual?
-Most notably, hair that falls out in clumps won’t be replaced, so will leave a bald spot.
+Has all the hair come from the same place, and does it look more than usual?
+Most notably, hair that falls out in clumps won’t be replaced, so it will leave a bald spot.

 However, to give you some information, these are the main causes of excessive shedding.

 Yes, dogs can get stressed, and many things can cause it.
 These include moving house, separation anxiety, death of a pet or owner, and much more.

 There are other behavioral symptoms of stress, so this shouldn’t be too hard to spot.

 Pugs can develop a range of allergies, often resulting in skin irritation and hair loss.
 Typical allergens are found in food (such as wheat), medicine, environmental factors, shampoo, pest bites, and more.

 If you’re concerned your dog is developing an allergy, visit the vet to be sure.
 The only real way to diagnose an allergy is a process of elimination, which can take a while.
 Therefore, it’s best to catch it early.

 Pugs, like humans, can develop thyroid conditions.
 An underactive thyroid makes hair brittle, meaning it can snap easily and fall out much quicker.